-S.No Association Theories Field Theories 1 Learning is formation and Learning is organization of strengthening of S-R experiences into a cognitive connections, aided by structure: central element of reinforcements. learning is the perception of relationship between whole and parts, means and results.
-2 Learning proceeds from Learning begins with the simple to complex; perception of the whole learning is additive and imperfectly and progressive integrative. clarification of the whole and of parts in relation to the whole.
-3 Associationists are Field theorists interpret mechanistic in their human behavior as dynamic, interpretation of learning. cognitive and purposeful.
-4 Associationsists do not attribute any motive or learning are motivated and purpose for human goal directed. behavior, including learning.
-5 Emphasis is on drill and Emphasis is on the practice under condition of development of 'insight'. reinforcement.
-6 Transfer of learning is due Transfer is due to the to the principle of common transpossibility of or identical elements relationships between the two present in the two learning tasks learned. tasks.
+S.No Association Theories Field Theories 1 Learning is formation and strengthening of S-R connections, aided by reinforcements.
+Learning is organization of experiences into a cognitive structure: central element of learning is the perception of relationship between whole and parts, means and results.
+2 Learning proceeds from simple to complex; learning is additive and integrative.
+Learning begins with the perception of the whole imperfectly and progressive clarification of the whole and of parts in relation to the whole.
+3 Associationists are mechanistic in their interpretation of learning.
+Field theorists interpret human behavior as dynamic, cognitive and purposeful.
+4 Associationsists do not attribute any motive or purpose for human behavior, including learning.
+All human behavior including learning are motivated and goal directed.
+5 Emphasis is on drill and practice under condition of reinforcement.
+Emphasis is on the development of 'insight'.
+6 Transfer of learning is due to the principle of common or identical elements present in the two learning tasks.
+Transfer is due to the transpossibility of relationships between the two tasks learned.